gaeaworld/Hades_project/README.md

                   6505
                   1000
             *-* buy price should be next day begin price and sel price should, too.
 			*-* read STOCK_list.txt about share of stock and write into record share file *-* csv file depand on different folder to save
+			*-* calculate the grow slope.
+			*-* auto read STOCK number instead input manual.